whycantilogin/Percolation/readme.txt

 containing the neighboring site and the set containing the specified site are joined using union() from QuickFindUF.

+validSite(): takes two parameters, the integers that represent the row and column of the site to check whether it is within the boundaries of an n-by-n grid.
+It returns true if it is wihtin bounds, false if not.

 isOpen(): takes two parameters, the integers that represent the row and column of the site to check whether it is open.
 This returns the boolean value of the corresponding element in the grid array (false if blocked, true if open).